xem/3DShomebrew/README.md

 <img src="http://img.ctrlv.in/img/14/11/22/54709c512ae72.png" width=400>

-To uninstall Ninjhack (or install it on another console), you need to delete your save file. (go to Cubic Ninja's main menu and press L+R+X+Y)
+To uninstall Ninjhack (or install it on another console), you need to delete your save file.<br>
+(go to Cubic Ninja's main menu and press L+R+X+Y)

 ###Homebrew installation

-Two files are needed for a 3DS homebrew to be launchable with Ninjhack: a *.3dsx file and a *.smdh file.
+Two files are needed for a 3DS homebrew to be run with Ninjhack: a .3dsx file and a .smdh file.

 If you want to launch homebrews on your console, or test your own builds easily, you can use your computer to place them in the "3ds" folder of your SD / microSD card.